 Please forgive the mess of lumber in the driveway!
 For a little more accent I put more pots on top of the channel wall.

-Here is how it looks from another angle.
+Here is how the dry creek bed looks from another angle.
 The two large sedums are ‘Autumn Joy’.
 You can’t see them too well but ‘Blue Spruce’ and ‘Dragon’s Blood’ are mixed in the bed.
 They are the sedum plants in intensive care I spoke of earlier.
 Fortunately a little sprig of sedum is all you need to grow a happy and healthy plant – I love plant propagation!
 Have I said that before?

 And once again here is the project from the driveway angle.
 All total the project cost less that $100 and on;y took 45-60 minutes to install.
 I need to make a few adjustments to seal up a little gap between a couple stones on the right.
-It also needs a back-flow preventer stone under the gutter.
+It also needs a backstop stone to prevent back-flow under the gutter and keep it away from the house.
 We don’t want any water heading toward the house if there is too much water for the system to handle!

 Have you ever tried installing a dry creek bed?